Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Understanding the common causes of builder disputes is crucial for homeowners and builders alike.
 Misrepresentation of licences and insurance, unlicensed or unregistered builders, inadequate insurance coverage, lack of transparency in contracts, non-compliance with HBCF insurance requirements, breach of contract, disagreements over variations and additional costs, defective workmanship and materials, and delays and timeline disputes are among the most frequent causes of disputes in the construction industry.

-To avoid disputes and ensure a successful construction project, homeowners should take the necessary precautions to verify a builder’s licence and insurance coverage, carefully review and negotiate the contract, and maintain regular communication throughout the project.
-In the event of a dispute, seeking legal advice early can help prevent the dispute from escalating and may result in a more favourable outcome.
+To avoid disputes and ensure a successful construction project, homeowners should take the necessary precautions to verify a builder's licence and insurance coverage, carefully review and negotiate the contract, and maintain regular communication throughout the project.
+Verification through NSW Fair Trading and checking HBCF insurance certificates are essential first steps before signing any contract.

 As a parting note, homeowners are encouraged to download our "Builder Licence and Insurance Verification Checklist" to ensure that they have covered all the essential bases in verifying a builder's licence and insurance coverage.
 By following these steps, homeowners can minimise the risk of disputes and ensure a smooth construction process.